TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 2/Joel 2.8.md

 ---

-Neither doth one thrust another; they march every one in his path; and they burst through the weapons, and break not off [their course] .
+Neither does one jostle another; they march everyone in his path, and they burst through the defenses, and don't break ranks.